-The Missouri Fair Employment Practices Act prohibits discrimination in employment because of sex (MO Rev. Stat.
+The Missouri Fair Employment Practices Act (MHRA) prohibits discrimination in employment because of sex (MO Rev. Stat.
 Sec.
 213.055 et seq.).
-The Act covers all public employers and private employers with six or more employees.
+The MHRA covers all public employers and private employers with six or more employees.

-Under the Act, it is unlawful for an employer to:
+Under the MHRA, it is unlawful for an employer to:

 • Fail or refuse to hire, to discharge, or to otherwise to discriminate with respect to compensation, terms, conditions, or privileges of employment, because of an individual's sex.

 • Limit, segregate, or classify employees or applicants in any way that would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect employment status because of the individual's sex.

 • Print or circulate an advertisement or publication; use an application for employment, or make any inquiry in connection with prospective employment that expresses any limitation, specification, or discrimination because of sex, unless based upon a bona fide occupational qualification.